 A rooftop trailer park comprising six retro camper vans, Notel is a quintessentially Melburnian concept.
 Welcoming their first guests in 2016, these gleaming chrome caravans quickly became the coolest place to stay on Flinders Lane, thanks to their beaming pink fit-outs, vintage design touches and lofty inner-city views.
 Valet parking, a well-stocked minibar, in-room iPad Pros and photo printers to capture #selfies – plus the private spa in the glam Airstream With Benefits – offer a little more luxury than the average caravan park.

 The Cullen is part of the Art Series Hotel Group and pays homage to Adam Cullen, whose irreverently humorous paintings of cowboys, kangaroos and Ned Kelly made him one of Australia’s most controversial (and collectable) modern artists.
 The property’s 118 open-plan rooms are furnished with Cullen’s creations, as well as bespoke Art Series Signature beds and in-room kitchenettes.
-The hotel also has a hair salon, a state-of-the-art gym and two restaurants overlooking the bustling Prahran Market.
+This boutique hotel in Melbourne also has a hair salon, a state-of-the-art gym and two restaurants overlooking the bustling Prahran Market.

 Ovolo Laneways is all about the free stuff – free “grab-and-go” breakfast, free goody bags upon check-in, free all-day snacks, free imported beer in the minibar, free Apple TV and satellite channels, free self-service laundry and free drinks during the lobby bar’s happy hour.
 Hidden on Little Bourke Street around the corner from the Princess Theatre and Victoria’s Parliament House, these 42 rooms take their design lead from Melbourne’s laneways, with street art and slogans splashed across the walls.
 Big spenders can treat themselves to the penthouse suite, complete with a lolly buffet, pinball machine and outdoor Jacuzzi.